Office of the Vice Chancellor

 - Serves 33 counties covering a 65,000-square-mile area north to the Oregon border and east to Nevada

-- Ranked Sacramento's top hospital by U.S. News & World Report
+- Ranked Sacramento's top hospital by U.S. News & World Report, and one of the top hospitals in California

 Centers of excellence include:

-- UC Davis Comprehensive Cancer Center, one of only 41 National Cancer Institute-designated comprehensive centers nationwide
+- UC Davis Comprehensive Cancer Center, one of a limited number of National Cancer Institute-designated comprehensive centers nationwide

 - State-of-the-art emergency departments that include the region's only Level I adult and pediatric trauma centers